 Understanding this concept has several practical applications:

-• Physics: In physics, particularly in mechanics, constraints can reduce the degrees of freedom of a system.
-For instance, a particle moving on a plane (a 2D subspace) within 3D space is a common scenario.
+- Physics: In physics, particularly in mechanics, constraints can reduce the degrees of freedom of a system.
+To give you an idea, a particle moving on a plane (a 2D subspace) within 3D space is a common scenario.

 Common Misconceptions